 virtiofsworks with >=20.10 (Groovy), with >=21.04 (Hirsute) it became more comfortable, especially in small environments (no hard requirement to specify guest Numa topology, no hard requirement to use huge pages).
 If needed to set up on 20.10 or just interested in those details - the libvirt knowledge-base about virtiofs holds more details about these.

 See the KVM home page for more details.

 For more information on libvirt see the libvirt home page.

 Another good resource is the Ubuntu Wiki KVM page.

-For basics how to assign VT-d devices to qemu/KVM, please see the linux-kvm page.
+For basics on how to assign VT-d devices to QEMU/KVM, please see the linux-kvm page.